khlebobul/magic_ball/README.md

 }
 ```

 It's very simple!
-Now let's try to make our own Magic Ball app that will give predictions using API when you tap or shake your phone.
+Now let's try to make our own Magic Ball app that will give predictions using API when you tap on the ball.

 You can find more Flutter examples [here](https://github.com/rive-app/rive-flutter/blob/master/example/lib/main.dart)